Rock Heyman, MD

 He became interested in MS because of the vast array of symptomatology and the complex treatment involved as well as the continuing research of chronic treatment.
 He has attended meetings and conducted lectures for patients with MS. He is also a member of the Pennsylvania Society of Physician Assistants.

-Margie is a certified MS nurse and supervisor of our MS program.
+Margie is a certified MS nurse and supervisor of the Multiple Sclerosis Care Center and Out Patient Infusion Center.
 She has more than 25 years of experience with care of MS patients with both neurological and urological issues.

 She is a past board member of the International Organization of MS Nurses (IOMSN) and an author of many journal articles and abstracts.
 Margie enjoys writing in her spare time as well as bicycle riding with her family.
 She is always willing to come and speak at a National MS Support group meeting.
 Just ask!